sbilly/awesome-security/README.md

 - [padding-oracle-attacker](https://github.com/KishanBagaria/padding-oracle-attacker) - padding-oracle-attacker is a CLI tool and library to execute padding oracle attacks (which decrypts data encrypted in CBC mode) easily, with support for concurrent network requests and an elegant UI.
 - [is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable) - finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.
 - [PhpSploit](https://github.com/nil0x42/phpsploit) - Full-featured C2 framework which silently persists on webserver via evil PHP oneliner.
 Built for stealth persistence, with many privilege-escalation & post-exploitation features.
 - [Keyscope](https://github.com/SpectralOps/keyscope) - Keyscope is an extensible key and secret validation for checking active secrets against multiple SaaS vendors built in Rust
+- [Cyclops](https://github.com/v8blink/Chromium-based-XSS-Taint-Tracking) - The Cyclops is a web browser with XSS detection feature, it is chromium-based xss detection that used to find the flows from a source to a sink.

 ### Runtime Application Self-Protection